-Think you’re a whiz at reading a Nutrition Facts panel?
-That’s what 33 percent of people in a University of Minnesota study thought, but using eye-scan technology that tracked what consumers really saw, scientists found that just 9 percent consistently checked calorie counts.
+Think you’re a whiz at reading a nutrition facts panel?
+That’s what 33 percent of people in a study published in the Journal of the American Dietetic Association thought.
+But using eye-scan technology that tracked what consumers really saw, scientists found that just 9 percent consistently checked calorie counts.
 And only 1 percent looked at fat, sugar, and serving size on most products.
 Know the serving size, then check calories and fat.
 Make sure the carbohydrate count fits your meal plan.
 And look for good-for-you stuff like fiber.
 “Understanding the nutritional content in a food and choosing wisely is one of the most important things you can do to protect your health and prevent diabetes,” says Davida F. Kruger, a nurse and diabetes expert at Henry Ford Hospital in Detroit, and the author of The Diabetes Travel Guide.
-If you’re eating out, these are the 8 menu items diabetics should always avoid.
+(If you’re eating out, these are the 8 menu items diabetics should always avoid.)

 Rethink happy hour

 Just one to two alcoholic drinks a day can significantly blur your vision if you have diabetes, report Dutch researchers.
 The occasional drink can fit into a healthy blood-sugar management plan and may have heart-health benefits, but it may be better to switch to “near beer” or alcohol-free wine if you like a daily drink or have worries about your eyesight.
-A new study suggests there’s no safe level of drinking, and that any potential benefit of moderate drinking such as diabetes prevention is outweighed by its risks.
-Here are 9 things that happen when you stop drinking alcohol.
+A study published in The Lancet in 2016 suggests there’s no safe level of drinking, and that any potential benefit of moderate drinking to prevent diabetes is outweighed by its risks.
+(Here are 9 things that happen when you stop drinking alcohol.)

 Combine sneakers and dumbbells

-People who got aerobic exercise (walking, riding an exercise bike, or swimming) and did strength-training exercises lost more fat and were twice as likely to see a 0.5 percent drop in their A1c (a test of long-term blood-sugar levels) than those who did just one type of exercise, according to research at Canada’s Alberta Heritage Foundation for Medical Research.
+People who got aerobic exercise (walking, riding an exercise bike, or swimming) and did strength-training exercises lost more fat and were twice as likely to see a 0.5 percent drop in their A1c (a test of long-term blood-sugar levels) than those who did just one type of exercise, according to a study published in Diabetes Care.
 Even if you have limited time for exercise, don’t spend it all on cardio alone.
 Ten to 15 minutes of strength training, two to three times a week makes a big difference.
-Here’s everything you need to know about exercising with type 2 diabetes.
+(Need tips?
+Here’s everything you need to know about exercising with type 2 diabetes.)

 Swap white rice for brown rice

-A recent Harvard study found the greater a person’s white rice intake, the higher his or her risk for developing type 2 diabetes.
+A 2012 study from researchers at Harvard University found the greater a person’s white rice intake, the higher their risk for developing type 2 diabetes.
 The researchers examined the data from more than 350,000 participants over the course of four to 22 years.
 Compared with its brown counterpart, white rice has lower levels of fiber, magnesium, and vitamins.
 In addition, white rice is considered a high glycemic food, which means it’s digested quickly and can lead to blood sugar spikes.
 If you hate the taste of brown rice, try mixing it with white to help your taste buds adjust, gradually upping the proportion of brown to white.
 Or consider one of these good carbs for diabetics.

 Keep an eye on dairy

 When it comes to dairy, the jury is still out, explains Dr. Fung.
-There are studies like this that show dairy intake associated with increased diabetes risk while others like this show dairy intake associated with a modestly lower incidence.
+There are studies, like one in Diabetes Care, that show dairy intake associated with increased diabetes risk while others show dairy intake associated with a modestly lower incidence.
 There’s no question dairy raises insulin, he says.
 “Since fat and protein do not raise blood sugar, there should be no effect on insulin.
 But proteins and their constituent parts—the amino acids can also raise insulin without any effect on the blood sugar,” he writes on his blog.
-Here are 6 dairy myths you need to stop believing.
+(Here are 6 dairy myths you need to stop believing.)

 Build a support team

-Teaming up with family members, the doctor, and the doctor’s staff helped people with diabetes increase their success at hitting healthy blood sugar, cholesterol, and blood pressure numbers; they were a whopping 40 percent more likely to compared to those who went solo, finds a recent University of Pittsburgh study.
+Teaming up with family members, the doctor, and the doctor’s staff helped people with diabetes increase their success at hitting healthy blood sugar, cholesterol, and blood pressure numbers; they were a whopping 40 percent more likely to compared to those who went solo, finds a recent University of Pittsburgh study published in Diabetes Care.
 Assemble your own support team.
 Ask family members for emotional support and ask your doctor and other diabetes professionals, such as a certified diabetes educator or registered dietitian, for guidance.

 Snag more shut-eye

-A bad night’s sleep can raise morning blood sugar 23 percent and insulin resistance by 82 percent, finds a large study from the University of Chicago.
+A bad night’s sleep can raise morning blood sugar 23 percent and insulin resistance by 82 percent, finds a large study from the University of Chicago published in Sleep Medicine Clinics.
 The researches say trouble falling asleep, trouble staying asleep, and sleep apnea worsened blood-sugar control in study volunteers with diabetes.
-The latest research shows that losing a single night’s sleep may interfere with the liver’s ability to produce glucose and process insulin, increasing the risk of type 2 diabetes.
+A 2018 study in Endocrinology and Metabolism found that losing a single night’s sleep may interfere with the liver’s ability to produce glucose and process insulin, increasing the risk of type 2 diabetes.
 If you’re not waking up refreshed, take action.
 Banish coffee and caffeine after noon, try to exercise earlier in the day rather than close to bedtime, and keep your boudoir dark and cool at night.
 Take signs of sleep apnea—disordered breathing during slumber like snorting, gasping, loud snoring, and breathing pauses during sleep—seriously: See your doctor for an evaluation.
-Here are nine myths about sleep you need to stop believing if you want to catch more zzz’s.
+(Here are nine myths about sleep you need to stop believing.)

 Hoop it up